kajott/CompoKit/src/cklaunch/README.md

     mp3 wav ogg = '>' xmplay

 Note that the `.exe` suffix of `xmplay.exe` isn't needed, and neither is the `"$"` argument at the end.
 If there is an `xmplay.exe` file in the same directory as `cklaunch.exe`, it is preferred over a system-wide installation.

+This set rules makes a few common video file formats playable with any of three players, depending on which modifier keys are held down while activating them:

+    mp4 mov mkv = '>' mpc-hc
+    ^:alt = mpv
+    ^:alt:shift = vlc

 The following rule makes it possible to navigate to any file or folder in Explorer by pressing Ctrl+Enter on it: